thomashiemstra/fred/README.md

 If the net force on the robot is zero it gets stuck.
 I cannot "see" the obstacle except when it gets close to it.

-This is where the idea of using reinforcement learning came from, we can give the neural network the same inputs, but we can also make it aware of the obstacles it's about to face.
+This is where the idea of using reinforcement learning came from.
+We can give the agent the same inputs as gradient descent, but we can also make it aware of its current position and obstacles it's about to face, both their size and location.
 In theory, it could then plan its movement ahead and avoid the obstacle without getting stuck.
-The idea is to take the obstacles and turn them into an occupancy grid which is then fed into the neural network as an image:
+The idea is to take the obstacles and turn them into an occupancy grid which is then fed into the network as an image using convolutional filters (here color corresponds to the height of the obstacle):
 ![Alt text](media/grid_conversion.png)

-The attractive vectors, repulsive vectors and the occupancy grid should be all the information needed to reach the goal, and it turns out it is.
+The attractive vectors, repulsive vectors, current location and the occupancy grid should be all the information needed to reach the goal, and it turns out it is.
 The specific algorithm used here is the soft actor critic method ([Soft Actor Critic__ Haarnoja et al., 2018](https://arxiv.org/abs/1812.05905)).

 The agent controls the robot by updating its target position and orientation (pose).
 Giving the agent direct control over the angels of the robot would mean it has to figure out inverse kinematics as well, but since I have the algorithm for inverse kinematics there is no need for this.